U.S. Bank Stadium: Baseball

 As with the Metrodome, U.S. Bank Stadium has the capability to host baseball games in the winter months.
 The University of Minnesota plays selected games, primarily during February and March, including hosting the College Classic, a non-conference series of games featuring top NCAA teams in Minnesota that was suspended during stadium construction.

 The stadium's first baseball game was between Century College and Iowa Central on February 24, 2017.
 The University of Minnesota was scheduled to play the first baseball game at the new stadium, but converting it from Supercross to baseball took stadium officials longer than projected.
 Minnesota ended up playing Seattle University later on that same day as the third game at the stadium, first indoor home game for the university since the Metrodome.

 Currently, the Golden Gophers play up to 15 home games per season at U.S. Bank Stadium, and do not play home games on campus until April.

 College football

 The first college football game in the stadium was played on September 2, 2023, between North Dakota State and Eastern Washington.
 The Bison defeated the Eagles, 35–10, in front of 22,546 spectators.

-A college football game between St. Thomas and Saint John's was scheduled for November 7, 2020, was announced in February 2020.
-It was canceled because of the COVID-19 pandemic.
+A college football game between St. Thomas and Saint John's that was scheduled for November 7, 2020 and was announced in February 2020 was canceled because of the COVID-19 pandemic.